pittcsc/PittAPI/docs/api-reference/COURSE-API.md

 - __course_id__
     - Pitt course ID used to uniquely represent the course
 - __course_title__

+## PittAPI.course.CourseDetails
+Contains more detailed information about some Pitt course
+- __course__
+    - The Course object associated with this course
 - __course_description__
 - __credit_range__
     - Minimum and maximum num of credits course can be taken for